GowraRohith/electricity-consumption-neural/README.md

 os.chdir(path)
 os.getcwd()
 ```
-The data is now normalised for analysis with the LSTM model:
+The data is now normalised for analysis with the LSTM model, and the time series of *t* is regressed against the series at *t - 50* (a 50 day lag was chosen after experimentation with numerous time intervals):

 ```
-from numpy import log
-dataset = log(dataset)

-meankwh=np.mean(dataset)

 # normalize dataset with MinMaxScaler
 scaler = MinMaxScaler(feature_range=(0, 1))
 dataset = scaler.fit_transform(dataset)